dungeon-studio/my.dungeon.studio/README.md

 ## Locally with [`docker-compose`][docker-compose]

 This project is setup to run with [`docker-compose`][docker-compose].
-Running the folliwng command will build a [docker] image, and start all requisite services as [docker] containers.
+Running the following command will build a [docker] image, and start all requisite services as [docker] containers.

 ```bash